hutchpd/QuantumSuperposition/QuantumSuperposition/readme.md

 * **PhysicsQubit - Bloch Sphere & Basis Shortcuts**
   A specialised computational-basis qubit with amplitude constructors, Bloch-sphere initialisation, and `Zero` / `One` helpers.
    `docs/PhysicsQubit.md`

+* **QuantumRegister - Coherent Qubit Groups**
+  A compact, high-level abstraction for treating one or more qubit indices as a coherent register inside a `QuantumSystem`.
+   `docs/QuantumRegister.md`

 ---